-How to tell if your panini is done?
+How can you tell if your panini is done?
 The outsides should be golden brown, the insides warm, and the cheese should be melted.
 Enjoy!

 Panino or panini or paninis?

-I just looked up “panini” and found that actually “panino” is singular and “panini” is plural….but Wikipedia says Americans call more than one panini “paninis,” so I’ll stick with that.
+I just looked up “panini” and found that actually “panino” is singular and “panini” is plural.
+Wikipedia says Americans typically call more than one panini “paninis.”